appacademy/jump-start/pre-curriculum/intro.md

 1. Try to google it first.
 2. Ask the person next to you to see if they've had the same question
-3. Write your name on the board and a TA will find you to help.
+3. Ask a TA for help.
 They will tell you to google it first, so make sure you've done step 1.

 ## How to approach JumpStart